Stuart Mossman: C.G. Conn Company

 The same year of the company fire Mossman initiated a deal with the C.G.
 Conn Company and produced 1,200 guitars for dealer set for distribution.
 The guitars were stored in a warehouse in Nevada, which had minimal controls for heat and humidity and the solid wood of the Mossman guitars were repeatedly 'heated during the day and frozen at night' causing the finish on the guitars to suffer cracks and breaks.

 Responsibility and compensation for the loss of guitars was disputed between Mossman and Conn.
 Conn withheld payment for the instruments already purchased and this initiated a lawsuit between the two companies.
 Ultimately the lawsuit settled the dispute and the financial costs of the matter forced Mossman to fire most of his staff.
 By the late 70s Mossman guitars had but only a few employees producing a modest number of instruments a month.
 Subsequently, the model line was downsized as well and this resulted in heavy financial losses for the company.

-The start of the new decade took a toll on Mossman and his company.
-As the popularization of synthesizers and electric guitars sales skyrocketed, acoustic guitar sales were dwindling.
-Mossman struggled to continue, his factory workers even offered to work for two months without pay to get the company back on its feet again.